ClosingBracket/osv/libc/README.md

+# Intro
+The files in this subdirectory and musl C source files referenced in the [main Makefile](/Makefile) constitute subset of libc implementation in OSv.
+Most of the network related functions (`bind()`, `listen()`, `accept()`, `socket()`, etc) are actually located under `bsd/` part of the tree like [`/bsd/sys/kern/uipc_syscalls_wrap.cc`](/bsd/sys/kern/uipc_syscalls_wrap.cc).
+Please note that our libc implementation aims to be **glibc** (GNU libc) compatible even though much of the implementation comes from musl.
+For more details please read the [Linux ABI Compatibility](wiki/OSv-Linux-ABI-Compatibility) and the [Components of OSv](/wiki/Components-of-OSv) wikis.

+Please note that because OSv is a unikernel, much of its libc functionality has been implemented from scratch (all the C++ files in this directory).
+In ideal world the source files would either come from musl *as-is* or be implemented natively.
+But in reality some of the files in this directory originate from musl and have been adapted to make it work with OSv internals.

+Reasons:

+# History

+# State

 Version 1.1.24.
 Aims to be glibc compatible.
 But inherently (unless changed in specific places) is musl compatible (for musl-based) Linux like Apline.

 Original commit